This post may contain affiliate links. Please see my disclosure policy for details.

-The instructor told me to do an 180-degree turn and start to try and pull myself back.
+The instructor told me to do a 180-degree turn and start to try and pull myself back.

 You honestly don’t know your own weight until you have to try and pull yourself along a cable wire to safety!

-I was frantically pulling but my arms were weak and I was moving at a snail pace.
+I was frantically pulling but my arms were weak and I was moving at a snail’s pace.
 The instructor then came to my rescue and managed to pull me back, thank goodness!

-It was a great atmosphere in the group and throughout the afternoon, everyone joking around and having fun.
+It was a great atmosphere in the group and throughout the afternoon, everyone joked around and had fun.

 The instructors also made it enjoyable by filming our ‘last’ messages and everyone zip-lining on their GoPros!